MirrorFly/MirrorFly-Flutter-plugin/README.md

 ## Getting started

-This section gives you information you need to get started with Mirrorfly Chat Plugin for Flutter.
-Follow the simple steps below to build the Chat Plugin into your client app.
+This section gives you information you need to get started with Mirrorfly Plugin for Flutter.
+Follow the simple steps below to build the Mirrorfly Plugin into your client app.

 ### Try the sample app

-The fastest way to test Mirrorfly Chat Plugin for Flutter is to build your chat app on top of our sample app.
+The fastest way to test Mirrorfly Plugin for Flutter is to build your chat app on top of our sample app.
 To create a project for the sample app, download the app from our GitHub repository.
 The link is down below.

 - https://github.com/MirrorFly/MirrorFly-Flutter-Sample

 ### Step 1: Let's integrate Plugin for Flutter

-Make an easy and efficient way with CONTUS TECH MirrorFly Chat Plugin for Flutter - simply integrate the real-time chat features and functionalities into a client's app.
+Make an easy and efficient way with CONTUS TECH MirrorFly Plugin for Flutter - simply integrate the real-time chat features and functionalities into a client's app.

-With client-side implementation, our chat Plugin lets you initialize and configure the chat easily.
+With client-side implementation, our Mirrorfly Plugin lets you initialize and configure the chat easily.
 With the server-side, Our solution ensures the most reliable infra-management services for the chat within the app.
 Furthermore, we will let you know how to install the chat Plugin in your app for a better in-app chat experience.

 ### Plugin License Key
 Follow the below steps to get your license key: